muxi1/Cheats-Updater-amsPLUS/README.md

 # Cheats-Updater-neu

-forked from AIO-Switch-Updater by HamletDuFromage
+forked by Sandmann from AIO-Switch-Updater by HamletDuFromage